 Try not to wear capris, they cut your calves midway, shortening the legs.
 Wear cropped slacks instead, with the hemline at the ankle.
 Wearing different colors top and bottom divides a person’s frame into separate segments.

 Try one color from head to toe – just pull items out of your closet by color and see what starts to shape up.
 The monochromatic look creates an uninterrupted visual vertical line.

 Embrace the décolletage (within reason).
-Tops with deeper V necklines give the illusion of a longer, leaner torso and a longer neck!
-A deep V-neck keeps creates a vertical line while crew necks and scoop necks create a horizontal line.
+Tops with deeper V-necklines give the illusion of a longer, leaner torso and a longer neck!
+A deep V-neck creates a vertical line while crew necks and scoop necks create a horizontal line.

 Long hair drags petite women down, while shorter hair does the opposite.
 Showing off your shoulders and neckline will make your frame look tall and proud.
 Pump up your hair volume – I am not talking a beehive here, but a bit of a topknot or flirty layers will do wonders!

 Wear nude shoes that match your skin tone, as they will visually extend the leg.
 Opt for a low cut vamp – the front area where it cuts across the top of your foot – the closer to the toes, the longer the leg looks.

 Shoes with ankle straps are the enemy because they visually bisect the legs.
 Round-toe shoes can have a shortening effect, while pointed flats and pumps lengthen your leg line.